Reads to reference genome & gene predictions

 This will only take a few seconds (make sure you replaced

-Let’s similarly inspect the paired set of reads,
+Let’s similarly filter the paired set of reads,

 K-mer filtering, removal of low quality and short sequences

-Surprisingly, many sequences are extremely rare (e.g., present only once).
-These are likely to be errors that appeared during library preparation or sequencing, or could be rare somatic mutations.
-Although not show in the above graph, other sequences may exist at 10,000x coverage.
-These could be pathogens or repetitive elements.
-Both extremely rare and extremely frequent sequences can confuse assembly software and eliminating them can reduce subsequent memory, disk space and CPU requirements considerably.
+- many sequences are extremely rare (e.g., once).
+These are likely to be errors that appeared during library preparation or sequencing, or could be rare somatic mutations).
+Such sequences can confuse assembly software; eliminating them can decrease subsequent memory & CPU requirements.

 Inspecting quality of cleaned reads